Does your organization rely on corporate volunteers?

 Our data reveals that nonprofits prefer customizing the experience for those volunteering through an EVP.
 Sixty percent of respondents feel that a landing page customized to the for-profit company’s branding (logo, color scheme, messaging) is a preferred means of engaging volunteers.
 By approaching EVPs in this manner, employees can instantly view events that were created specifically for them.

 In addition, some nonprofits have gone a step further and used landing pages to solidify existing corporate partnerships.
-As discussed in our recent case study of the Food Bank of of the Southern Tier, this type of engagement can even lead to new income streams.
+As discussed in our recent case study of the Food Bank of the Southern Tier, this type of engagement can even lead to new income streams.

 Among nonprofits not using VolunteerHub, over thirty percent reported a greater need for automation, noting the significant amount of “time required to (manually) confirm volunteer availability and send reminders.”
 A similar percentage struggles with keeping volunteers engaged, citing particular difficulty with “getting volunteers to return year after year.”